SWASTIK-CHAMOLA/Easy_Python_Projects/README.md

 - **17/03/2025**: A simple sample banking program simulator made using python <br>
 - **17/03/2025**: An interactive easy to use and fun slot machine made using python using random and time module
 - **18/03/2025**: An encrypted file made using python by importing string and random libraries.
+- **31/03/2025**: An ice-cream stand for users to make full use of this code for summer-time season.
+Made using pycharm and displays simple output in Terminal.